 To my delight, I was able to bring him back to my room with me rather than having him whisked away to Special Care for a day and a half which was what had happened with my daughter.
 I tested his blood sugars while the nurses watched at regular intervals and was advised by my paediatrician to make sure he got 30ml ** of expressed breast milk with each feed (every three hours) after he had fed from the breast.
 This amount was calculated based on his weight and was to ensure that his blood sugars were kept up.
 He was an amazing drinker and drank quite massive quantities really for a newborn!

-I was determined to avoid him being fed formula if possible, so was pleased to be able to keep him topped up on expressed breast milk and milk direct from the breast.
+I was determined to avoid him being fed formula if possible due to the question mark over whether early exposure to cow's milk protein might be a trigger for developing type one diabetes, so was pleased to be able to keep him topped up on expressed breast milk and milk direct from the breast.
 Mind you, this involved me expressing quite a lot at each feed when my own stores of expressed breast milk from the previous week ran out.
 I managed quite an incredible amount of colostrum for day one but at one feed I couldn't quite get enough, so my wonderful paediatrician appeared with some Neocate formula.
 It contains amino acids rather than the whole protein so is used for instance in highly allergic babies who need formula.
 We used this once or twice.

 After his blood sugars had been stable for awhile I stopped the expressing and fed just from the breast.
 Interesting in hindsight how nerve wracking this was for me.
 I so wanted to make sure that his sugar was high enough and I couldn't see just how much he was getting from my breast.
 But going just to the breast was exactly what we both needed now and soon we were both confident.

 How lovely to be breastfeeding again.
 To feel all that lovely Oxytocin flowing though me again.
 I was the happiest person on the face of the earth.Posted by patton at September 17, 2006 11:14 AM